Low libido in young women – 7 common causes + What you can do

 If your mind is overworked and you have this fundamental feeling of not feeling good enough, this will affect your lust for wanting to sleep with your partner.

-If you’re in there anyway, feeling insecure and don’t feel hot enough or attractive enough or sexy enough or ‘fill-in-the-blank-enough’ and you know you’ll end up not having a very nice time because you’re not really relaxing and well…
+And if you’re in there anyway, feeling insecure and don’t feel hot enough or attractive enough or sexy enough or ‘fill-in-the-blank-enough’ and you know you’ll end up not having a very nice time because you’re not really relaxing and well…

-Why bother?
 Why even have sex?

 Your body will actually begin to say: “No thank you.
 Why would I want to put myself through another horrible experience that only makes me feel worse about myself?”